Smoking and pregnancy

-Protecting your baby from tobacco smoke is one of the best things you can do to give your child a healthy start in life.
-Every cigarette you smoke contains over 4,000 chemicals, so smoking when you are pregnant harms your unborn baby.
-Some of the effects that smoking can have on your baby could include:
+Good for you.
+Giving up smoking is one of the best things you can do to give your child a healthy start in life.
+Every cigarette contains more than 4,000 chemicals.
+It’s no wonder smoking when you’re pregnant can harm your unborn baby.